dglazkov/polymath/polymath/config/README.md

     source_prefixes: SourcePrefixesType = empty(dict)
 ```

 Configuration classes can be nested.
 For example, `InfoConfig` is nested inside `HostConfig`.
-The nifty `@config` decorator will ensure that the configuration loader automatically creates the right instances and populates them.
+The nifty `@config` decorator will ensure that the configuration store automatically creates the right instances and populates them.

 ```python
 from polymath.base.dataclasses import config, empty